How to Stop a Dog From Nipping with Free Shaping

 Tucker tends to nip, especially around kids because of his herding instincts.
 We focused on managing his environment.
 We recommend avoiding high-energy situations, like roughhousing, when he’s around.

 The clicker is introduced through a process called “priming.”
 In this process, it is paired with treats.
 This teaches the dog that a click means a reward is coming.
+Creating a strong reaction to the click draws the dogs attention.
+While this on its own wont stop a dog from nipping, it can make it easier for you to redirect them.

 The guardians should create situations with the kids.
 This will help them practice the technique to stop dog nipping.